Quick start guide for SimulIDE as an Arduino simulator

 - Compile the binary in the Arduino editor.
 Then click on

-. - Then, right click on the Arduino and select
+Sketch => Export compiled binary. - Then, right click on the Arduino in SimulIDE and select

-file just compiled close to the Arduino project file.
+Load firmwareand look for the*.hexfile just compiled close to the Arduino project file.